Building Structures in French - Structure 7 | French Grammar

 I’m Kieran and I’m a language tutor based in the UK, and I also create online courses and write books to make language learning accessible to all.

-My books and online courses are based on the methodology I developed for teaching languages, which I've been using in all my classes for many years.
-The methodology will get you speaking quickly, without the struggle normally associated with language learning.
+My books and online courses are based on the method I developed for teaching languages, which I've been using in all my classes for many years.
+The method will get you speaking quickly, without the struggle normally associated with language learning.

 I have created three series of language courses available in French, Spanish, German, Italian and Portuguese.
 They're called: '3 Minute Languages', 'Building Structures' and 'Quick Guides'.